 “A CBDC would behave the same way [as a stablecoin] in terms of its price action, but, under the hood, the difference is gargantuan,” Wendler said.
 While blockchains serve a vital role for stablecoins, they are completely optional for CBDCs.

 This distinction is crucial, as it reveals the underlying ownership mechanisms, Wendler said.
 On a public chain, a user always owns their tokens with full autonomy on how to spend them, as long as they are in possession of the key to the correlating wallet.
 On the other hand, private chains and centralized issuers rule a users’ ability to transact.
 The ownership of one’s tokens is at the discretion of the central bank.

 “This implies different legal and operational playbooks,” he said.

-“The purpose of CBDCs really vary greatly by country,” said Richard Gardner, CEO of advanced tech manufacturer Modulus.
+“The purpose of CBDCs really vary greatly by country,” said Gardner.
 In a side-by-side comparison, he juxtaposed Ghana and Nigeria venture into CBDCs.